nubenetes/awesome-kubernetes/docs/linux.md

 - [medium.com: Shell Scripting for DevOps with Examples](https://medium.com/@saurabhdahibhate50/devops-day-04-task-e51d64ffbf16)
 - [levelup.gitconnected.com: 5 Bash String Manipulation Methods That Help Every Developer](https://levelup.gitconnected.com/5-bash-string-manipulation-methods-that-help-every-developer-49d4ee38b593) Process strings productively in your automation scripts with these syntaxes
 - [piyushverma.hashnode.dev: Basic Linux Shell Scripting for DevOps Engineers](https://piyushverma.hashnode.dev/basic-linux-shell-scripting-for-devops-engineers)
+- [gnu.org/software/parallel](https://www.gnu.org/software/parallel/) GNU parallel is a shell tool for executing jobs in parallel using one or more computers.
+A job can be a single command or a small script that has to be run for each of the lines in the input.
+The typical input is a list of files, a list of hosts, a list of users, a list of URLs, or a list of tables.
+A job can also be a command that reads from a pipe.
+GNU parallel can then split the input and pipe it into commands in parallel.

 ## Questions and Answers